whelan-low/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+---
+### Allocating a student to a team in tutorial class.
+1. Allocating a student to a team in the tutorial class by studentId, email or index that they belong to in the tutorial class list.

+   1. Prerequisites:
+      1. The student (Person's object) should already been in the module's tutorial class list of students.
+      2. The module and tutorial class in that module must already exist in the system.
+      3. The team to allocate the student into must exist in that tutorial class.
+      4. The student to allocate must already exist in TAHelper system.

+   2. To set up these prerequisites: visit [] to add student into tutorial class, and visit [] to add tutorial team into the tutorial class.

+   3. Test case 1 (Allocating by student id): `/allocate_team id/A9876543A module/CS2101 tutorial/T02 team/Team1`
+      Expected: Student successfully added to Team1 of tutorial T02.

+   4. Test case 2 (Allocating by email) (Assuming Test case 1 is not executed on the same person): `/allocate_team email/Jared@example.com module/CS2101 tutorial/T02 team/Team1`
+      Expected: Student successfully added to Team1 of tutorial T02.

+   5. Test case 3 (Allocating a student that is not in that tutorial group): `/allocate_team id/A1111111Z module/CS2101 tutorial/T02 team/Team1`
+      Expected: An error message is displayed indicating that the student needs to be in the tutorial group first.

+   6. Test case 4 (Allocating a student that is not in the TAHelper system): `/allocate_team id/A0987654A module/CS2101 tutorial/T02 team/Team1`
+      Expected: An error message is played indicating that the student is not in TAHelper system.

 1. _{ more test cases …​ }_

 ### Saving data